go-imsto/imsto/API.md

 ### roof
 - type: string
-- Section name that config 'imsto.ini'
+- Section name that in config 'imsto.ini'
 - All apis must include this argument

 ### app